-In this paper, we revisit the transformer decoder and propose a novel feature aggregation method EDTformer, which can finally generate robust and discriminative global representations for the place images.
-Without bells and whistles, to fully utilize the rich contextual information within the deep features, our EDTformer adopts a cascade of simplified decoder blocks, which only retain the attention (self-attention and cross-attention) layers and remove the feedforward network for improving the efficiency compared to the standard transformer decoder.
-By taking deep features as the keys and values, as well as utilizing a set of independent learnable parameters as queries, EDTformer can capture complex contextual relationships encoded in the deep features and progressively decode effective features into the learnable queries to achieve principal feature aggregation.
-Subsequently, the learnable queries which have contained crucial information are processed through two simple linear layers for dimensionality reduction and further adjustment, producing the final global representation.
-Meanwhile, we use the foundation model DINOv2 as the backbone in our architecture and develop a memory- and parameter-efficient Low-rank Parallel Adaptation (LoPA) method to adapt DINOv2 for the VPR task.
-Specifically, we freeze the entire backbone during training and design a tunable lightweight parallel network, which can progressively refine the intermediate features produced by each block of the backbone to output more powerful deep features, resulting in enhancing the performance of the whole model in VPR.
+In this paper, we revisit the transformer decoder and propose a novel feature aggregation method EDTformer, which can finally produce robust and discriminative global representations for the place images.
+Without bells and whistles, to fully leverage the rich contextual information within deep features, EDTformer employs a cascade of our simplified decoder blocks.
+These blocks only retain the attention (self-attention and cross-attention) layers and remove the feedforward network for higher efficiency compared to the standard transformer decoder.
+By taking deep features as the keys and values, as well as introducing a set of learnable parameters as queries, EDTformer can capture complex contextual relationships encoded in the deep features and progressively decode effective features into the learnable queries to achieve principal feature aggregation.
+Subsequently, the learnable queries that have contained crucial information are processed through two simple linear layers for dimensionality reduction and further adjustment, producing the global representations.
+Meanwhile, we use the foundation model DINOv2 as the backbone of our framework and develop a memory- and parameter-efficient Low-rank Parallel Adaptation (LoPA) method to adapt DINOv2 for the VPR task.
+Specifically, we freeze the whole backbone during training and design a tunable lightweight parallel network, which can progressively refine the intermediate features output by each encoder block of DINOv2 to provide more powerful deep features for EDTformer, thus enhancing the robustness of our entire model.

 The main contributions of our work are summarized as follows: